Looking for different types of books with OneSearch on the library's homepage.

 Item Retrieval Services are are for items that the UR Libraries owns in print format.
 This DOES NOT include DVDs, Videos, and Music CDs.

 Interlibrary Loan Services are for items not owned by the library.

 Our Library uses what's called Library of Congress Classification.
-This is just a fancy way to say that the books we have are shelved by subject, and that we use call numbers (that start with letters) to know what shelf a book is located on.
+This is just a fancy way to say that the books we have are shelved by subject and that we use call numbers (that start with letters) to know what shelf a book is located on.
 Those call numbers are directly tied to their subject.
-So for example, a book on genetics would be with all of the other QH books.
+So for example, a book on animal behavior would be with all of the other QL books.

-For those of you wanting to just go to the shelves and browse here are some of the biology related call numbers.
+For those of you wanting to just go to the shelves and browse here are some of the Health Studies related call numbers.

 Finding your way around B2 can be confusing.
 Below is a map of the floor, with the stacks color-coded.
 You can find these same map, and help navigating at the front desk of the library.

 This collection began with Cynthia Merrill, MD and past professor of the medical humanities at UR: